edis0n-zhang/personal-website-2.0/src/lib/posts/917_days/917_days.md

 So far, I've only talked about pivotal things in my 917 days in college, but I'd argue that those account for less than 10% of what my college experience meant to me.
 Somehow, defying the laws of physics, a million moments can fit into those short few years.

-In loose chronological order, in college I, for the first time—
+In college, I for the first time—

 Met Tanay.
 Met a lot of fantastic people (if it was only this it would be worth it).
 Lived on my own for the first time.
 Had roommates for the first time.
 Took a lot of sunset walks along the beach.
 Did my own laundry for the first time.
 Fed myself (with some combination of takeout and poorly made meals).
 Had a relationship with someone for the first time.
 Joined the UCSB Valorant Team.
 Participated in a hackathon.
 Went to a party on DP.
 Played **a lot** of poker.
 Got a B for the first time.
 Got my first official job offer.
 Played Pokemon Showdown in my room until 4 AM until I peaked at a rank of 22.
 Broke up with someone.
 Lived alone in another state (with a stranger, I did not like NC, but the people made it great).
 Worked a full time job.
 Tried dating apps (they're horrible).
 Did "research" I didn't like.
 Participated in an AI alignment reading group.
 Saw a concert for the first time.
 Met Evelyn (my partner who I fall in love with again every day).
 Went on a date with Evelyn.
 Worked at a startup in SF.
 Tried a lot of delicious food.
 Took graduation photos.
 Saw my last sunset as a student in Isla Vista.